大家好, it’s great to see all of you here for today’s episode of Growing up with Chinese. 欢迎大家收看今天的成长汉语.

 为 something 感到.
 OK, so you 为 somebody 感到 a two syllable verb or adjective that describes a feeling or state.
 So you can think of way as meaning “for” and 感到 is to feel.
 So this pattern is kind of like saying “I for you feel X.” So for example, 我为你感到难过.
 I feel bad for you.

 OK that just about wraps everything up for today but before we say goodbye, I got a fabulous, fabulous letter from Amy in Australia that I want to share with all of you.
 Now she writes:

 “At the risk of sounding completely naive, does everyone in China eat rice?”

 OK, Amy I love your question.
 Because on the one hand that might sound like a funny question.
 But actually it’s a fabulous question because the answer is “no.”

-Indeed, rice is a staple*10 of the Chinese diet but depending on what region in China you live in, you might not eat rice all that often.
-For example northern China is known for its weak based starchy foods so dumplings, 包子 or steamed buns, sometimes they have fillings sometimes they don’t, steamed bread all of these are consumes as regularly if not more regularly than rice.
+Indeed, rice is a staple*10 of the Chinese diet but depending on what region of China you live in, you might not eat rice all that often.
+For example northern China is known for its wheat based starchy foods so dumplings, 包子 or steamed buns, sometimes they have fillings sometimes they don’t, steamed bread all of these are consumes as regularly if not more regularly than rice.

 Now 山东 or 山西 might be known for their noodles, and Tibet is known for its tsampa*11 or roasted barley.
-So while we think of rice is being a very integral part of the Chinese diet and being very Chinese, it’s not given that all Chinese people eat rice everyday.
+So while we think of rice is being a very integral part of the Chinese diet and being very Chinese, it’s not a given*12 that all Chinese people eat rice everyday.
 It completely depends on the area.
 So that was a fabulous question Amy and thank you very much for writing to us.

 OK everybody, don’t you all forget to write us too, with any questions or comments that you might have.
 Thanks for joining us today on Growing up with Chinese, I look forward to seeing you all next time. 好, 大家, 加油, 下次见.
 Bye for now.